-Theatre-goers are also being encouraged to get involved beyond watching the productions by Shoreside Theatre, in honour of a tradition hailing from Verona, the Italian setting of Rome and Juliet.
+Theatre-goers were also encouraged to get involved beyond watching the productions by Shoreside Theatre, in honour of a tradition hailing from Verona, the Italian setting of Rome and Juliet.

 For decades, people from all over the world have been sharing their love stories, romantic triumphs and heartbreaks in letters to the Casa de Giulietta where the original Juliet Capulet was reputed to have lived.
 These notes and letters to love are displayed in the courtyard of the home.

-The play’s director, James Bell said: “We would love Aucklanders to write about their own romantic experiences or special emotional anniversaries, so bringing this touching tradition to New Zealand.
+The play’s director, James Bell said: “We wanted Aucklanders to write about their own romantic experiences or special emotional anniversaries, so bringing this touching tradition to New Zealand."

 All performances of the 2018 Shakespeare in the Park season are staged early evening in the atmospheric, PumpHouse outdoor amphitheatre.
 And Shoreside Theatre takes pride in keeping true to Shakespeare’s original text and period to produce an authentic and memorable Shakespearean play experience.